Men of War (video game): Reception

-Sequels
+Expansions, sequel and related games

-Five standalone 'expansions' were released for Men of War: Red Tide, Assault Squad, Vietnam, Condemned Heroes, Assault Squad 2 and Assault Squad 2: Men of War Origins.
+Several standalone expansions were released for Men of War: Red Tide, Assault Squad, Vietnam, Condemned Heroes, Assault Squad 2 and Assault Squad 2: Men of War Origins.

 Men of War: Red Tide contains multiple campaigns based on the World War II feats of the Soviet Naval Infantry of the Black Sea Fleet, and has the largest number of missions in the series.
-It also is the only game to feature Italy and Romania as factions, although they are only playable through the editor.
+It is also the only game to feature Italy and Romania as factions, although they are only playable through the editor.

-Men of War: Assault Squad is the first predominantly multiplayer based game of the series, however it is also known for its large array of single player skirmish missions.
+Men of War: Assault Squad is the first predominantly multiplayer based game of the series, but is also known for its large array of single player skirmish missions.

 Men of War: Vietnam is about the Vietnam War, with two short campaigns featuring North Vietnamese and Soviet commandos, and American commandos respectively.

 Men of War: Condemned Heroes features the Soviet penal battalions of World War II.
-The missions are particularly brutal.

 Men of War: Assault Squad 2 is a remaster of the original Assault Squad game.
 Improvements include enhanced graphics, more skirmish missions, more multiplayer features, enhanced Steam integration and full Workshop modding integration.
 The game is, like its predecessor, based mainly on multiplayer.
 Two expansions were released: Airborne and Iron Fist.

 Assault Squad 2: Men of War Origins is a remaster of Men of War based on the Assault Squad 2 engine.
 Some of the enhanced models and content are included in a free update for Assault Squad 2.

-Men of War 2 has been informally announced by series producer Sergey Gerasev.

-On 17 December 2012, Digitalmindsoft announced a new game called Call to Arms on their website calling it "The true successor to the Men of War series".
+The game was released in August 2016.

-Call to Arms is set in a conflict between the United States Army and the fictional Global Revolutionary Movement in the modern era.
-A DLC for Call to Arms named Gates of Hell developed by Barbed Wire Studios is currently available in Steam Early Access program.
+Call to Arms, a spiritual successor to Men of War series, is set in a conflict between the United States Army and the fictional Global Revolutionary Movement in the modern era.
+A DLC named Gates of Hell was developed by Barbed Wire Studios and is currently available in Steam Early Access program.

-In August 2016, Digitalmindsoft and 1C Company announced a full modern remake of the original Men of War called Assault Squad 2: Men of War Origins.

 The original makers of Soldiers: Heroes of World War II, Faces of War, and Men of War released Men of War II: Arena, based on a heavily improved GEM engine.
-The servers were shut down in September 2021, as development shifted to a full-feature sequel of the original Men of War.
+The servers were shut down in September 2021, as development shifted to a full-feature sequel of the original Men of War, titled Men of War II, which was released in May 2024.

 Best Way published Battle of Empires: 1914-1918 by Great War Team, an independently-made GEM engine game.